NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 The **GLTF_renderer** example shows how to implement a viewer application for the [Khronos glTF 2.0](https://github.com/KhronosGroup/glTF/tree/main/specification/2.0) file format.

-It's using the [NVIDIA OptiX Ray Tracing SDK](https://developer.nvidia.com/rtx/ray-tracing/optix) to build a renderer supporting the glTF 2.0 Physically Based Rendering (PBR) material and additional [glTF 2.0 extensions](https://github.com/KhronosGroup/glTF/tree/main/extensions) in a global illumination uni-directional path tracer.
+It's using the [NVIDIA OptiX Ray Tracing SDK](https://developer.nvidia.com/rtx/ray-tracing/optix) to build a renderer supporting the glTF 2.0 Physically Based Rendering (PBR) material and additional [glTF 2.0 extensions](https://github.com/KhronosGroup/glTF/tree/main/extensions) in a global illumination unidirectional path tracer.

 The GLTF_renderer OptiX device code is based on the existing example code in **rtigo12** for most of the BXDFs which are derived from the [NVIDIA MDL SDK](https://github.com/NVIDIA/MDL-SDK) libbsdf code.

 Not every glTF feature is implemented in this version.
-Please note the curent implementation limitations below.
+Please note the current implementation limitations below.

 It has been tested with the Khronos [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets) which have been used to render all glTF images in this documentation.